marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_iv.md

 That just leaves a little helper I've used to check for existence and then the `userRoutes.js` is up to standard.

-I've changed it into this, shorter more funcational version:
+I've changed it into this, shorter more functional version:

 ```javascript
 const exists = (value) => value !== undefined && value !== null;